softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 3. The workflow for Lab 3 is going to take a few minutes to execute.
 While it is running take a look at the application configuration file (E.g., `app/app.yaml`) to see how App Engine will configure environment.

-> Although the mapping is 1-to-1 between project and App Engine application.
-You can create more than one service in the application.
-The application includes a default service, properly named `default`, which cannot be deleted.
+> Although the mapping is 1-to-1 between project and App Engine application, you can create more than one service in the application.
+The application includes a default service, appropriately named `default`, which cannot be deleted.
 For more information see the Google documentation [here](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine#services).

 4. Once the build finishes, open a browser window and navigate to to `https://<Project ID>.<Region code>.r.appspot.com`.
 Replace `<Project ID>` with your Project ID and `<Region code>` in this example, the region code `uc` is for `us-central`.
 The URL can also be found on the `gcloud app deploy` step of the Cloud Build pipeline.